AliMalik9599/Disco-Moose/README.md

 ## Iteration 3 Summary

-In order to use @material-ui/core you need to run the following commands:
+In order to use material-ui you need to run the following commands:

 yarn add @material-ui/core
 yarn add @material-ui/icons